-In the 2021 inspection of Bernstein & Pinchuk LLP, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2021 inspection of Spielman Koenigsberg & Parker, LLP, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review one audit of an issuer with a fiscal year ending in 2017.
-For the issuer audit selected, we reviewed a portion of the audit.
+We selected for review two audits of issuers with fiscal years ending in 2019.
+For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.